ga-wdi-boston/wdi_1_git_demo/command-reference.md

 ### `git log`

-Shows a log of all commits on your current branch, most recent first.
+Shows a log of all commits on your current branch, most recent first (as with `git diff`, use arrow keys to scroll and `q` to quit).
 This includes the **SHA** or "hash" of each commit, which can be used with any command that accepts a reference to a specific commit, like `git diff` or `git reset`.

 ### `git branch`